npgsql/doc/conceptual/Npgsql/replication.md

 {
     Console.WriteLine($"Received message type: {message.GetType().Name}");

-    // Always assign LastAppliedLsn and LastFlushedLsn so that Npgsql can inform the
+    // Always call SetReplicationStatus() or assign LastAppliedLsn and LastFlushedLsn individually
-    // server which WAL files can be removed/recycled. conn.LastAppliedLsn = message.WalEnd;
+    // so that Npgsql can inform the server which WAL files can be removed/recycled. conn.SetReplicationStatus(message.WalEnd);
-    conn.LastFlushedLsn = message.WalEnd;
 }
 ```